-FOR THE YEARS ENDED SEPTEMBER 30, 2013 and 2012 (Dollars in Thousands)
+FOR THE YEARS ENDED SEPTEMBER 30, 2014 and 2013 (Dollars in Thousands)

-17. POSTEMPLOYEMENT BENEFITS OTHER THAN PENSIONS
+19. POSTEMPLOYEMENT BENEFITS OTHER THAN PENSIONS

 Plan Description - DART administers a single-employer defined benefit other post employment benefits (OPEB) Plan.
 The plan provides healthcare and life insurance for eligible retirees and their spouses through DART's group health plan and group life plan, which covers both active employees and retired members.
 Eligibility criteria for the post employment health care and life insurance benefits are as follows: Participants of the defined benefit pension plan will be eligible at age 55 with a minimum of ten years of service to DART.
 Participants of the defined contribution pension plan will be eligible at age 60 with a minimum of ten years of service to DART.
+The plan does not issue separate stand-alone financial reports.

 Funding Policy - DART's contribution to the retiree healthcare and life insurance is an annual required contribution (ARC) determined actuarially based on the parameters of GASB Statement 45.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortization of any unfunded actuarial liabilities (funding excess) over a period not to exceed thirty years.
-The ARC is 3.0% of annual covered payroll for both fiscal years 2013 and 2012.
+The ARC is 3.0% of annual covered payroll for both fiscal years 2014 and 2013.
 Retirees also make monthly contributions to the healthcare plan.
 Such contributions are determined annually by the plan administrator based on expected annual cost.
-For the years ended September 30, 2013 and 2012, DART's annual required contributions to other post employment benefits (OPEB) trust were \$4,996 and \$5,024.
+For the years ended September 30, 2014 and 2013, DART's annual required contributions to other post employment benefits (OPEB) trust were \$5,141 and \$4,996.
 These contribution amounts are the same as annual OPEB costs for both years.
 The OPEB trust was set up during the fiscal year 2008 for the first time and is not included in those financial statements.
-DART has 252 retirees and surviving spouses that participate in the medical plan and 320 that participate in the life insurance plan as of October 1, 2012 compared to 258 participants in the medical plan and 310 in the life insurance plan as of October 1, 2011.
+DART has 269 retirees and surviving spouses that participate in the medical plan and 287 that participate in the life insurance plan as of September 30, 2014 compared to 252 participants in the medical plan and 320 in the life insurance plan as of September 30, 2013.